sebfisch/curry-sqlite3/readme.markdown

 The value is stored twice under different keys, because we have executed `main` twice.

-The values are stored in the database using the a string representation that can be parsed using the [`readQTerm`] function.
+The values are stored in the database using a string representation that can be parsed using the [`readQTerm`] function.

 [`readQTerm`]: http://www.informatik.uni-kiel.de/~pakcs/lib/CDOC/ReadShowTerm.html#readQTerm